nasa/TrickHLA/README.md

 5) Define $RTI_VENDOR to be one of either Pitch_HLA_Evolved or Mak_HLA_Evolved.

-6) Optionally define $RTI_JAVA_HOME to override the Java Runtime Environment (JRE) used by the RTI if a JRE is used.
+6) Optionally define $RTI_JAVA_HOME to override the Java Runtime Environment (JRE) used by the RTI if it uses one.

 ---